Gennady Rozhdestvensky (1931-2018)

 "Few conductors do so little and achieve so much as Rozhdestvensky."

-Gennady Rozhdestvensky, one of today’s greatest conductors, was born in Moscow in 1931.
-He studied the piano with Lev Oborin and conducting with his father, Nikolaï Anosov, at the Moscow Conservatoire.
+Gennady Rozhdestvensky (4th May 1931 - 16th June 2018) was one of greatest conductors of the last half century.
+Born in Moscow, he studied the piano with Lev Oborin and conducting with his father, Nikolaï Anosov, at the Moscow Conservatoire.
 At the age of 20, he was engaged at the Bolshoi Theatre where he made his début conducting Tchaikovsky’s The Sleeping Beauty.
 His was to be a long term relationship with the Bolshoi: he became their principal conductor between 1964 and 1970, and in 2000 was appointed their General Music Director.

 For many years, he also headed the Moscow Radio Orchestra and became the first Soviet conductor, ever to be appointed principal conductor of various foreign orchestras: the BBC Symphony Orchestra in London, the Vienna Symphony Orchestra, and the Stockholm Royal Philharmonic Orchestra.